 The dreaded “I’m bored!” is just around the corner as school is out for the summer.
-Although many families still have a routine, albeit a different one for summer (maybe daycare or day camps), it can also mean a lot more time spent at home and with family.
-Holidays—maybe a road trip—are taken, and grandparents visit.
-Some parents are home with their children all summer.
-As much as we look forward to the change from hectic scheduling, too much free time can result in “I’m bored” coming up again and again.
+Although many families still have a routine for summer (maybe daycare or day camps), it can also mean a lot more time spent with the kids.
+Holidays are taken.
+Maybe your work is at home or you’re off for the summer.
+As much as we look forward to the changes summer brings, too much free time can result in “I’m bored” coming up again and again.
 It doesn’t take long to realize that some sort of routine is needed.

 When I first described this idea to my daughter she was right on board!
 We love making lists, and pulling ideas out of a jar is a really fun way of checking off a To-Do List!
 We found a dollar store jar and decorated it for our ideas.
 I cut the strips of paper and she was so excited to read through each strip before she folded it and added it to the jar.
 She is already hopeful for her favourite ideas to be pulled first.
 Such anticipation!

 She even wanted to add some of her own ideas to the jar.
 I thought “why not,” as long as I approved them first.
 Her list so far: pulling weeds (what a wonderful idea!); going for a walk in the field with gopher holes; and, chasing butterflies.

 We have already begun.
 Lucky for us the weather cooperated for challenge #38: sitting around a campfire.
 Of course we enjoyed s’mores and told stories as well.
 What an excellent kick-off to summer with the kids!

 For more fun ideas, download our free Flit app.
 It gives you over 125 fun literacy activities, recipes, games to do with your young children, and tips to add to your parenting tool box.